benrhughes/xmlguy/README.md

 ```

 ## Motivation
 For another project, I need to create a wordpress export file.
-This has some non-standard element names (like `wp:wxr\_version`) which none of the existing .NET XML frameworks seem to handle.
+This has some non-standard element names (like `wp:wxr_version`) which none of the existing .NET XML frameworks seem to handle.

+Rather than rely on the underlying framework XML classes, XMLGuy simply builds up strings; meaning you can create elements with any name you like, no matter how stupid.

 ## Current Status
 XMLGuy is still under early development.
 It currently produces valid XML for elements, text values and CData values.